Factorization of the dijet cross section in hadron-hadron collisions: Conclusion

+Secondly, in proving the factorization theorem, the interaction of the Glauber gluons between the active partons and the spectator partons should be considered to ensure the factorization~\cite{Bodwin:1984hc}.
+We assume that the Glauber gluons do not violate the factorization, as in many other processes.
+And finally the issue of nonglobal logarithms should be raised, but if we choose appropriate observables such as the jettiness, the problem of the nonglobal logarithms can be avoided, though it should be considered at higher orders in the dijet cross section.
+In spite of these important issues, the factorization of the dijet cross section, the study of the divergence structure, and the resummation of large logarithms offer significant insights into the understanding of the hadron-hadron scattering.

 We have also computed the anomalous dimensions of the hard, collinear and soft parts.
-The anomalous dimensions of the collinear quark distribution functions and the gluon jet functions are diagonal in color space, and those of the hard and soft functions are nontrivial matrices.
-On the other hand, the jet algorithm affects the color-diagonal gluon jet function and the color non-diagonal soft function.
-In order for the sum of the anomalous dimensions to cancel, the dependence of the jet algorithm on the soft function should reside in the diagonal part only to be cancelled by the diagonal gluon jet function which depends on the jet algorithm.
-And the off-diagonal terms in the soft function should be cancelled by those in the hard function.
-All these intertwined structure of the anomalous dimensions are explicitly shown in our example of the process $q\overline{q} \rightarrow gg$.
+The anomalous dimensions of the collinear quark beam functions and the gluon jet functions are diagonal, and those of the hard and soft functions are nontrivial matrices in the operator basis.
+The jet algorithm and the beam veto affect both the diagonal gluon jet functions, the beam functions, and the non-diagonal soft function.
+However, the dependence on the jet cone size in the soft function resides only in the diagonal part, and proportional to the identity matrix.
+This dependence of the jet cone radius in the soft function is cancelled by that in the beam and the jet functions.
+Also note that the nondiagonal part of the soft function in Eq.~\eqref{msmat} has only directional dependences of $n_{ij}$.
+Interestingly enough, the nondiagonal part of the hard anomalous dimension matrix in Eq.~\eqref{mhmat} depends only on the directions, which cancel exactly that in the soft function.
+We have shown all these intertwined structure of the anomalous dimensions explicitly in the process $q\overline{q} \rightarrow gg$.

-As already mentioned, the detailed analysis of the IR divergence should be applied to other processes.
-For example, the IR finiteness should be verified in the dijet cross section away from threshold, in which there are beam jets.
-We can also consider the jet cross section with the resummation for small $R$.
-In this case, an additional mode called the soft-collinear mode \cite{Chien:2015cka} is considered and we expect that the IR divergence structure is richer and more complicated.
-The analysis on more differential quantities, such as thrust or invariant jet mass distribution \cite{Bauer:2011uc} is also required because there may exist delicate structure of the phase space, which invokes additional IR divergences to consider.
-These are the topics to be pursued in the near future.